 Each Pokémon can have three Held Items equipped to it at once, which it brings into each match to gain passive abilities like faster movement speed, higher Physical or Special Attack, and passive health recovery.
 They also come with small core stat bonuses as well.
 These can all be obtained with currency earned through regular play, but the issue boils down to the ability to upgrade them with the Item Enhancer currency.

-- Read more: Pokémon Unite tier list
+- Read more - check out our Pokémon Unite tier list to see who's on top

 Once a player reaches Trainer Level nine, they can start using Item Enhancers to level up their Held Items.
 These can be upgraded up to 30 times, increasing their core stat bonuses with each and their passive bonuses at level 10 and 20 respectively.
 The Pokémon Unite pay to win mechanic stems from how these Item Enhancers are obtained and how much of an advantage they give to those who upgrade Held Items faster than the non-paying public.